 All lasers have both standard and individualized wavefront based treatment modalities.
 Choosing between standard and wavefront treatments is based on the amount of pre-existing higher order aberrations (irregularities of the cornea) in the eye to be treated.
 Be aware of misleading terminology, since sometimes patients think they are getting an individualized wavefront treatment when, in fact, they are not.
 For example, the Allegretto’s standard treatment is called “wavefront optimized”!

 For some reason, many people think that LASIK is performed entirely by the laser with little or no surgeon input.
 While the lasers are extremely important, surgeon control cannot be underestimated.
 In large part, positioning and centering the lasers are performed manually.
 Lifting and, most importantly, repositioning of the flap is entirely manual.
 This is extremely important, as malpositioned flaps lead to striae (a wrinkle or fold in the cornea) that can severely affect post-operative vision.
-Surgical skill is even more important in the case of an enhancement, since epithelial ingrowth under the flap is more likely with enhancements.
+Surgical skill is even more important in the case of enhancement, since epithelial ingrowth under the flap is more likely with enhancements.
 Precise flap manipulation decreases that risk.
 Furthermore, when ingrowth or other complications do occur, proper surgical management is crucial.

 Choosing your LASIK center.

 As you can see, choosing where you have LASIK is extremely important.
 Technology is a significant consideration.
 At Bennett & Bloom Eye Centers, we have the most advanced lasers and equipment available.
-Still, the surgeon’s judgement, expertise and hands controlling these instruments are the most important factors in achieving the results you expect.
+Still, the surgeon’s judgment, expertise, and hands controlling these instruments are the most important factors in achieving the results you expect.
 We will talk you through the entire process to explain what you can expect—before, during and after your procedure—to help you have the most pleasant and successful experience possible.
 If you are considering LASIK, please contact one of our highly trained counselors for more information.
 Bennett & Bloom Eye Centers…Go Where The Doctors Go!